IMI in Portugal

 The full amount can also be paid at the first stage if preferred.

-You can consult the tax notice through the Portuguese Tax Portal and pay through home banking, ATM reference, MB WAY, direct debit or in person at the Tax Office / Citizen Shop.
+You can check the annual IMI tax notice through the Portuguese Tax Portal and pay by online banking, ATM reference, MB WAY, direct debit or in person at the Tax Office / Citizen Shop.

 In practice, the IMI you pay in a given year usually relates to the previous year.